 Question 2: How and where to you plan to “safely” store the secret key on the server?
 (WE WILL ALSO DO OUR OWN RESEARCH ON THIS, but we would like to know your opinion)

-2. For the PCIT, for PDF reports stored in the server, if one knows the full path, he can see the file, such as this example: https://dashboard.compliancegate.com/wp-content/plugins/compliance-tool/public/pdf_file/Compliance-Report-1599048075.pdf

-This time, we all uploaded files (PDF, DOC etc).
-Also, this time save the files under a folder under the wp-content/uploads, NOT inside the plugin

 PCM Project Workflow Requirements

 Note that below linked pages and related comments are part of this documentation.